kjcodeacct/layover/README.md

 	* the port layover is proxying *FROM*
     * this is *typically* the port not in the container system

-* LAYOVER_PROTOCOL - default:"tcp"
-	* IP protocol used by the specified port
-    * options available
-        * "tcp"
-        * "udp"

 * LAYOVER_SERVEPORT default - default:"8080"
 	* the port layover is proxying *TO* and is serving